Join our list

 Moving towards town you’ll find the Hidden Valley Highlands Ski Area, a downhill spot with a dozen runs that’s the “home hill” of Olympic slope style gold medallist, Dara Howell.
 This family-friendly hill is a great place to learn to ski or board, or to reacquaint yourself with your skills from days gone by.
 Ask about packages with area accommodations, about special events, and about lessons and rentals.

-If you’ve always wanted to try dog sledding, then North Ridge Ranch in Huntsville and Wilderness Adventures can introduce you to this quintessential Canadian adventure.
+If you’ve always wanted to try dog sledding, then North Ridge Ranch in Huntsville can introduce you to this quintessential Canadian adventure.
 For a more sedate pace with animals in winter, consider a charming horse-drawn sleigh ride through the forest at Back of Beyond Equine Centre or at Deerhurst Resort.

 Looking to encapsulate the hues of winter in a work of art?
 Consider en plein air painting throughout town and at numerous scenic locations: you’ll be surprised at how many different colours you see in a snowy landscape.
 (Photo below by Gerry Lantaigne, artistic director of the Group of Seven Outdoor Gallery.)